Will Jackson (Wentworth): Backstory

-Rita and Will quickly bond over the death of Liz and her undercover job at Wentworth being complete thanks to him, Rita also makes Will promise to look after Ruby while she is gone.
+Rita and Will quickly bond over the death of Liz and her undercover job at Wentworth being complete thanks to him.
+Rita also makes Will promise to look after Ruby while she is gone.

-In a shocking final reveal, Rita sees from far homeless people, one of them being Joan Ferguson, Will's long time nemesis that he buried alive at the end of Season Five and believes to be dead.
+In a shocking finale reveal, Rita sees from far homeless people, one of them being Joan Ferguson, Will's longtime nemesis that he buried alive at the end of Season Five and believes to be dead.

 Reception

 In both 2014 and 2015, Robbie Magasiva was nominated for Most Outstanding Male Performance in the ASTRA Awards for his role as Will Jackson.